Skip to main content

 ipStrategy

-The ipStrategy option defines two parameters that configures how Traefik determines the client IP: depth, and excludedIPs.
+The ipStrategy option defines three parameters that configures how Traefik determines the client IP: depth, excludedIPs and ipv6Subnet.

 sourceCriterion.ipStrategy.depth